norman784/wp-parse-api/readme.txt

 Then use the SDK of your prefered platform and start coding.

 == Changelog ==

+= 0.3.0 =
+* Added an option to turn on/off push notifications
+* Added github plugin updater

 = 0.2.9 =
 * Fix issue if no push certificate or valid push certificate was configured (thanks to raymondmuller)